Tsimpliarakis/German-Cheat-Sheet/README.md

 The goal is not to replace full textbooks but to create a **quick-access reference** for learners who want to review rules, patterns, and common pitfalls without searching across multiple sources.

-Contributions are welcome — feel free to open a PR with your own notes or corrections!

 ---

 ## 📌 Notes